Ki-Seki/dowhen/docs/usage.rst

 """"

-To locate a line, you can use the absolute line number, a string starting with ``+`` as the relative line number, the prefix of the line or a regex pattern.
+To locate a line, you can use the absolute line number, a string starting with ``+`` as the relative line number, the prefix of the line, a regex pattern or pass no identifier to trigger on all lines.

 Notice that the indentation of the line is stripped before matching.